fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Apr 15
 {% include alert.html class='danger' title='DUE: Executive Summary' text="
-Prepare an executive summary that addresses this question: How does the history of food and technology help us understand the future of organics?
+Submit an [executive summary](exec-summary-guide) that addresses this question: How does the history of food and technology help us understand the future of organics?
 There is NO RIGHT ANSWER.
 I'm interested in how much you can bring the course to bear on this question, however you choose to do that.
-Be sure to consult the [Executive Summary Writing Guide](exec-summary-guide).
 "%}